 In 2018, Co-Mo Connect joined Conexon’s Rural Electric Cooperative Consortium (RECC), bidding for Connect America Fund (CAF) II broadband funds.
 Under the leadership and guidance of Conexon Partner Jonathan Chambers, the RECC was deemed the largest, most successful bidding consortium in FCC history.
 For its part, Co-Mo was awarded $22 million, funds that will help fuel its growth and expand even further out of territory.

-“The CAF II funding has allowed us to expand our service to meet the needs of areas that otherwise would be underserved or unserved.
-Although we were always on target for a successful ROI, our timelines for that are shortened considerably with the CAF II funds.”
+“I was ecstatic after the auction.
+Thanks to Conexon, we were extremely successful,” says Bradshaw.
+“The CAF II funding has allowed us to expand our service to meet the needs of additional areas that otherwise would be underserved or unserved.
+And although we were always on target for a successful ROI, our timelines for that are shortened considerably with the CAF II funds.”

 Over its years in operation, Co-Mo Connect has expanded its staff to meet the needs of its growing subscriber base.
 But given Klindt’s network design and initial project influence, and Chambers’ experience in the regulatory and funding arena, the co-op continues to leverage Conexon expertise.

 “Conexon is a great partner and we count on them to fill in gaps where we may not have expertise or knowledge,” Bradshaw said.
 “The team comes from a background that gives them perspective and an understanding of the challenges in rural America.”